s4r4v4n04/writeup-saravan/bandit.md

 ssh bandit0@bandit.labs.overthewire.org -p 2220

 # Level 0 -> 1
-the aim of this level is to find the password in the file called readme ls<br>
+the aim of this level is to find the password in the file called readme<br>
+ls<br>
 cat readme<br>
 ssh bandit1@bandit.labs.overthewire.org -p 2220<br>